ratespecial/logto-laravel/README.md

 `laravel/mcp`'s `AddWwwAuthenticateHeader` middleware builds the `WWW-Authenticate` URL from the nested route name, so simply registering these routes wires the discovery handshake end-to-end. **These endpoints must not sit behind authentication middleware** — they're public discovery documents.

+> **Note on the OAuth model.** This integration does **not** use [Dynamic Client Registration](https://datatracker.ietf.org/doc/html/rfc7591) (DCR) or [Client ID Metadata](https://workos.com/blog/client-id-metadata-documents-cimd-oauth-client-registration-mcp) (CIMD).
+The MCP client uses a **pre-registered OAuth client ID** that you create up-front in Logto as a *Third-party app*.
+The client and its allowed redirect URIs must exist in Logto before the user adds the MCP server to their client.

 ### Discovery handshake

 ```mermaid